 Traditionally, websites were built using fixed layouts.
 Also known as static layouts, these layouts use a preset page size, which is constant and does not change with the width of the browser.
-In other words, page layout has a permanent width of either 960 pixels or 760 pixels, which is constant.
+In other words, the page layout has a permanent width of either 960 pixels or 760 pixels, which is constant.
 Generally, it is kept 960 pixels.
-Around the start of 2010, responsive design concept was introduced.
+Around the start of 2010, the responsive design concept was introduced.

 The rendered pages having fixed layouts are quite unpredictable because different devices will treat the static page layout in different ways.
 For instance, suppose you are working on your laptop browser and the window size is small.
 In such cases, the web page gets cut off and horizontal bars appear.